Open-RIO/ToastAPI/README.md

 Many other tools are available to the Toast User, but those that haven't been listed in this readme can be found in the Toast Whitepaper.

 # Deployment
-Toast deployment is easily taken care of by [ButterKnife](https://github.com/Open-RIO/ButterKnife).
-To deploy the latest version of Toast to your RoboRIO, simply download ButterKnife from the [ButterKnife releases](https://github.com/Open-RIO/ButterKnife/releases).
-On Windows, double click the ``` butterknife.exe ``` file.
-On Linux or Mac, run ``` ruby butterknife ```.
+Toast Deployment is managed through gradle in the Toast releases.
+Instructions for deploying the Toast Framework to your RoboRIO can be found on the [Toast Wiki](https://github.com/Open-RIO/ToastAPI/wiki/Deploying-Toast-to-your-RoboRIO).

 ## Module Deployment